Madhav-Murali-NITC/E-Commerce-Website/README.md

   - *Get Product by Name Route (/products/name/:name)*: Retrieves product details based on the provided name.
   - *Admin Routes (/products/admin)*: Provides CRUD operations for products with admin privileges.

-## Database Connection
-- Establishes a MySQL database connection using the mysql package.
-- Handles errors during the connection process.
-- Automatically closes the connection when the application exits.

 ## Overall Design
 - The backend follows a modular design, with each route grouped into separate files (auth.js, cart.js, orders.js, products.js).